 Nightclub Cover $20 – $50

-Tipping has transformed from a polite gesture to vital income.
+Tipping has transformed from a polite gesture to vital income for service staff.

 • Standard: 10-15% at bars and restaurants.